harangp/tfjsctcloss/README.md

 ```
 The default is `false`.

+### Compatibiliity with the TensorFlow Python

+One of the main goal of this implementation is to be a somewhat drop-in replacement for the Python version of the `tf.nn.ctc_loss` package.
+At the current stage, there are some restrictions which are not obvious at first sight, so I collect them here:

+- The Python implementation awaits the 'truth' label information as a list of numbers representing the embeddings.
+TFJS does not allow that: labels have to have the same structure as the predictions.
+So, if you are moving the learning (fit) part from Python, you have to onehot-encode your labels to feed it to the model.
+- The input structure (as mentioned before) is `[batch][(time)step][one-hot encoded embeddings]`.
+In Python, this is identical to have `logits_time_major=False`
+- The blank index is always the last embedding.
+In Python, this is identical to have `blank_index=-1` in the parameters.
+- In this implementation, if you pad the labels with delimiters for shorter sentences - it's not a problem.
+I've found that the Python implementation behaves differently, since there you can explicitly specify the length of the label.
+So don't be surprised.

+The Python implementation uses the PHD thesis of Alan Graves, and moves the whole operation into log() space to have mathematical stability.
+This CTC calculation uses the normalization method, which was proposed in the original paper of Mr. Graves and his colleagues.
+Regardless the method, it yields the same result.
+I just personally don't like the overwhelming number of calculations exponentinal and logarithmic functions on big set of numbers.

 ## Development process
 What you'll get here is a constant progress and the evolution of the codebase.
 Here's my approach: